 By 1990, we recognized that the key cell involved in organ rejection following transplantation and in killing cancerous cells was the natural killer cell— nature’s first responder.
 The discovery of a natural killer cell line by Dr. Hans Klingemann in 1992, dubbed NK-92, set us on the course of natural killer cell therapy for the treatment of cancer and infectious disease.

 How Can ImmunityBio Help You?

-Opportunities for Trial InvestigatorsNatural killer cell-based immunotherapies are key to future cancer treatments.
-Our investigational NK-92®-engineered cells have demonstrated wide therapeutic potential across multiple tumor types, and, in clinical studies, have proven to be well-tolerated, making them ideal for clinical trial investigations.
+Opportunities for Trial InvestigatorsImmunotherapies and cell therapies are key to future cancer treatments.
+Our investigational IL-15 superagonist, N-803, and NK-92®-engineered cells have demonstrated wide therapeutic potential across multiple tumor types, and, in clinical studies, have proven to be well-tolerated, making them ideal for clinical trial investigations.

 Solutions for Research ScientistsOur NK-92® cell line provides a versatile bioanalytical testing solution that helps researchers develop functional killing assays that are more consistent and reliable than donor blood and reporter gene assays.